 When organizations implement internal projects that reduce GHGs from their operations, the resulting reductions are usually captured in their inventory's boundaries.
 These reductions need not be reported separately unless they are sold, traded externally, or otherwise used as an offset or credit.
 However, some organizations may be able to make changes to their own operations that result in GHG emissions changes at sources not included in their own inventory boundary or not captured by comparing emissions changes over time.
-Examples include:
+Examples follow:

-- Substituting fossil fuel with waste-derived fuel that might otherwise be used as landfill or incinerated without energy recovery.
+• Substituting fossil fuel with waste-derived fuel that might otherwise be used as landfill or incinerated without energy recovery.
 Such substitution may have no direct effect on (or may even increase) an organization's own GHG emissions.
-However, it could result in emissions reductions elsewhere by another organization, e.g., through avoiding landfill gas and fossil fuel use. - Installing an on-site power generation plant (e.g., a combined heat and power, or CHP, plant) that provides surplus electricity to other organizations may increase an organization's direct emissions while displacing the consumption of grid electricity by the organizations supplied.
-Any resulting emissions reductions at the plants where this electricity would have otherwise been produced will not be captured in the inventory of the organization installing the on-site plant.
+However, it could result in emissions reductions elsewhere by another organization, e.g., through avoiding landfill gas and fossil fuel use.